mlafleur/mlafleur.github.io/_posts/2003-10-10-blogging-blues.md

 ---
-Title: Blogging Blues
+title: Blogging Blues
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 I've been looking for a good rich client to post to my blog with (I just don't like editing in a web page).
 Unfortunately I can't seem to find a workable client out there.